Bruce Lewandowski

-Bruce Alan Lewandowski, CSsR (born June 8, 1967) is an American bishop of the Roman Catholic Church and a member of the Redemptorists.
-He has been serving as an auxiliary bishop of the Archdiocese of Baltimore in Maryland, since 2020.
-He previously served in New York City, Saint Lucia, and Pennsylvania.
+Bruce Alan Lewandowski, CSsR (born June 8, 1967) is an American Catholic prelate who has served as Bishop of Providence since 2025.
+He previously was an auxiliary bishop for the Archdiocese of Baltimore.
+He is a member of the Redemptorists.

 Early life

-Lewandowski was born in Toledo, Ohio, on June 8, 1967, to Robert and Frances Lewandowski.
+Bruce Lewandowski was born in Toledo, Ohio, on June 8, 1967, to Robert and Frances Lewandowski.
 He grew up on a family farm in Lima, Ohio, with his four siblings.
-Lewandowski attended St. Gerard Elementary School in Lima and minor seminary at St. Mary’s College in Erie, Pennsylvania.
+Lewandowski attended St. Gerard Elementary School in Lima and the minor seminary at St. Mary’s College in Erie, Pennsylvania.
 He subsequently attended Saint Alphonsus College in Suffield, Connecticut, and Holy Redeemer College in Washington, D.C.

 Starting in 1988, Lewandowski studied theology at Washington Theological Union in Washington.
 Lewandowski also learned Spanish in anticipation of being assigned to missions run by the Redemptorists in the Dominican Republic or Paraguay.

 Presbyteral ministry

 On May 7, 1994, Lewandowski was ordained by Bishop William Curlin to the priesthood for the Redemptorist order at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.

-Lewandowski's first pastoral assignment was in the Archdiocese of New York as parish vicar at St. Cecilia Parish in Manhattan.
-Two years later, he was transferred to Immaculate Conception Parish in the Bronx in New York City.
-He was subsequently assigned as a missionary to Vieux Fort, Saint Lucia in 1998, and remained there until 2000.
-He then returned to the United States to become pastor at St. Boniface Parish in the Archdiocese of Philadelphia.
+After his 1994 ordination, the Redemptorists assigned Lewandowski as parish vicar at St. Cecilia Parish in Manhattan.
+Two years later, they transferred him to Immaculate Conception Parish in the Bronx in New York City.
+He was subsequently assigned as a missionary to Vieux Fort, Saint Lucia in 1998, remaining there until 2000.

+The Redemptorists brought Lewandowski back to the United States to become pastor at St. Boniface Parish in Philadelphia.
 He then served as pastor of the Church of the Visitation of the Blessed Virgin Mary Parish in Kensington, Pennsylvania from 2006 to 2011.